 - If you have children, you can specify who you want as their guardian

 - If you are not married/ in a civil partnership, you can ensure your partner benefits from your estate as ‘common law’ partners have no automatic rights like spouses

 - You can specify who you want to administer your estate

 - After your death the administration of your estate is easier to deal with.

 There are various types of Wills available and choosing the right type of Will for you is imperative to ensure your wishes are fully carried out.

 Making a Will

-There are several methods you can use to write a Will from the do-it-yourself packs purchased from shops, online documents or by using a solicitor.
+There are several methods you can use to write a Will from the do-it-yourself packs purchased from shops, online documents or by using a solicitor or a legal services provider such as Saga Legal Services.
 All methods are legally binding, as long as the instructions for signing are followed carefully - an unsigned Will is invalid.